dotku/Front-end-Developer-Interview-Questions/README.md

 > sessionStorage only alive during the browser open period, it would destory when browser close.
 > localStorage can only be destored by force, it won't automatically desapre; it could save more data than cookie does.

-- Describe the difference between <script>, <script async> and <script defer>.
+- Describe the difference between `<script>`, `<script async>` and `<script defer>`.
 > Script normal mode, downloand and run one by one
 > Async, several file will donwload at the same time
 > defer, move the current file to the final, esp for the application files; garentee they will run after lib script files are all downloaded.

-- Why is it generally a good idea to position CSS <link>s between <head></head> and JS <script>s just before </body>?
+- Why is it generally a good idea to position CSS `<link>`s between `<head></head>` and JS `<script>`s just before `</body>`?
 Do you know any exceptions?
 > Style should go first; other wise user would see unstyled View at first.
 > Script on the last, so user could see the View in less waiting time.

-Exception:
+> Exception:
 > You try to have different theme for the webpage, so we need dynatically load css file.
 > If some Script library take longer time, it could be placed in head, so the js code rest could use the lib function immidately.

 - What is progressive rendering?
+> It is the technologies for reanding the conent of page as quickly as possiable, such as lazy loading.

-Have you used different HTML templating languages before?
+- Have you used different HTML templating languages before?
+> There are several templating language, such as twig, mushtash, jade, underscore, embedjs, handlebarjs, and ect.